 As an emerging young conductor, Yunior Lopez is motivated by the power of music and its endless possibilities.
 At the age of 20 and upon the recommendation of Maestros Uri Mayer and Mario Bernardi, Mr. Lopez was appointed Conductor of the Phil & Eli Taylor Academy Orchestra at The Royal Conservatory of Music in Toronto, Canada.
-Since then he has been invited to conduct orchestral productions throughout North America, including the 2013 Royal Occasion with the 2Cellos, pop concerts with members of the Toronto Symphony and Canadian Opera Company, and the premier of a Wagner opera in his hometown of Las Vegas with the Vegas City Opera.
-Moreover, he’s collaborated with many classical soloists like Jan Lisiecki, Barry Shiffman, Stanislav Pronin, Andres Diaz, Stephan Moccio, and Steven Dann, to name a few.
+Since then, he has been invited to conduct orchestral productions throughout North America, including the 2013 Royal Occasion with the 2Cellos, pop concerts with members of the Toronto Symphony and Canadian Opera Company, and the premier of a Wagner opera in his hometown of Las Vegas with the Vegas City Opera.
+Moreover, he’s collaborated with many classical soloists, like Jan Lisiecki, Barry Shiffman, Stanislav Pronin, Andres Diaz, Stephan Moccio, and Steven Dann, to name a few.
 In September 2015, Mr. Lopez founded the Las Vegas Young Artists Orchestra, where he currently serves as Executive & Music Director.
-Recently renamed The Dr. Shirley Linzy Young Artists Orchestra of Las Vegas, the organization is recognized as one of the few tuition-free and professional training youth orchestras in the United States presenting over 15 concerts and events per season, and has become a model for its high quality music education, collaborative programming, and community engagement.
+Recently renamed The Dr. Shirley Linzy Young Artists Orchestra of Las Vegas, the organization is recognized as one of the few tuition-free and professional training youth orchestras in the United States, presenting over 15 concerts and events per season, and has become a model for its high quality music education, collaborative programming, and community engagement.
 The impact of his leadership and innovative programming has become evident with the success of the Young Artists Orchestra.
 Since its founding, 100% of its high school graduates have received scholarships to attend some of the finest music schools and universities in the United States.
-Mr. Lopez is the recipient of the 2016 and 2021 MPower Artist Grant from the Sphinx Organization to expand his work with Young Artists Orchestra of Las Vegas.
+Mr. Lopez is the recipient of the 2016 and 2021 MPower Artist Grant from the Sphinx Organization to expand his work with the Young Artists Orchestra of Las Vegas.